-Dr. James Makokis has received international attention for his holistic approach to medicine and his advocacy for human rights.
-He is also one of the few doctors that combine traditional Cree and Western practices.
-Known for his compassion, numerous accomplishments and his unique insights, Dr. James Makokis has inspired all types of Canadians to challenge stereotypical and often discriminating views towards First Nation and LGBTQ2S peoples.
+Dr. James Makokis has received international attention and recognition for his holistic approach to medicine and his advocacy for human rights.
+He is also one of the few doctors that combine traditional Cree medicine and Western medicine within his practice.
+Known for his compassion, numerous accomplishments and his unique insights, Dr. James Makokis has inspired all types of Canadians to challenge stereotypical and often discriminating views towards First Nation and LGBTQ2S Peoples.
 Dr. Makokis has won numerous awards, sat on many boards and councils, and continues to give back to his communities in any way he can.
-Through his work and his previous contributions, he continues to break down stigmas and identify the societal structures and forces of oppression that LGBTQ2S and First Nation people face.
+Through his work and his previous contributions, he continues to break down stigmas and identify the societal structures and forces of oppression that LGBTQ2S and Indigenous populations face.

-Dr. James Makokis wanted to be a doctor since he was four, and it was during his education that he decided to focus on LGBTQ2S and Indigenous health so that he could make a difference for those often left out of the healthcare system and society as a whole.
-Because of the attitudes and discrimination individuals he serves face within the health care system and in their personal lives, often leads to his patients being misguided by the healthcare system, which then leaves them to mistrust the advice they have received.
+Dr. James Makokis wanted to be a doctor since he was four years old.
+It was during his education that he decided to focus on LGBTQ2S and Indigenous health so that he could make a difference for those often left out of the healthcare system and society as a whole.
+The attitudes and discrimination individuals he serves face within the health care system and in their personal lives, often leads to his patients being marginalized and underserved through the imbalance of trust, access and service for their health.
 Dr. Makokis is here to create real change by serving marginalized populations and rebuild relationships with those who have are often left behind.
-Many of his patients travel long distances to receive his advice and services.